 Ryan L. Shelby, PhD

-I am a joint Millennium Challenge Corporation - Arizona State University Science, Technology & Innovation Fellow working on the expansion of modern energy services in six Sub Saharan African countries: Benin, Ghana, Tanzania, Liberia, Sierra Leone, and Malawi.
+I am a former joint 2013-2014 Millennium Challenge Corporation - Arizona State University Science, Technology & Innovation Fellow that focused on the expansion of modern energy services in six Sub Saharan African countries: Benin, Ghana, Tanzania, Liberia, Sierra Leone, and Malawi using micro- and mini-grids.

 I am a former Christine Mirzayan Science & Technology Policy Graduate Fellow and a J. Herbert Hollomon Fellow at The National Academies that focused on engineering education and the application of system engineering to peace building initiatives as a fellow in the Program Office of the National Academy of Engineering.